-- 2.5.7 Operate without a reserve policy that covers near-term core operating expenses in case of funding shortages. - 2.5.8 Adjust tax rates assessed by the Authority. - 2.5.9 Acquire, encumber, or dispose of real estate. - 2.5.10 Encumber the agency with financial debt without previous authorization from the Board.
+- 2.5.7 Use funds from the Capital Reserve. - 2.5.8 Operate without a reserve policy that covers near-term core operating expenses in case of funding shortages. - 2.5.9 Adjust tax rates assessed by the Authority. - 2.5.10 Acquire, encumber, or dispose of real estate. - 2.5.11 Encumber the agency with financial debt without previous authorization from the Board.

-2.5.11 Adjust passenger fares.
+2.5.12 Adjust passenger fares.

-- 2.5.11.1 Request authorization to adjust passenger fares without (a) incorporating the request into a budget or budget amendment for board consideration, (b) providing data that demonstrates the fare adjustment is fiscally responsible and aligned with achievement of the board's Ends, and (c) providing data that supports an informed decision by the board including but not limited to clearly articulated information about the following: - A. A clear listing of all proposed fare categories/types and prices, along with supporting information. - B. The fare discounts to be provided for low-income residents and other vulnerable populations and rationale for how residents qualify for fare discounts. - C. The impact of the proposed adjustment on equity among different fare categories. - D. The implication of the proposed fare adjustment on ridership. - E. The implications of the proposed adjustment on the authority's budget and the financial trade-offs required (e.g. tax rate increase/decrease, increased/decreased services, impact on reserve or deficit, etc.). - F. Opportunities that users, residents, Legal Owners, and stakeholders had to provide feedback on the proposed adjustment, the nature of their feedback, and how their feedback has been addressed. - 2.5.11.2 Let the travelling public, residents and businesses be without reasonable advance notice of approved changes to fares.
+- 2.5.12.1 Request authorization to adjust passenger fares without (a) incorporating the request into a budget or budget amendment for board consideration, (b) providing data that demonstrates the fare adjustment is fiscally responsible and aligned with achievement of the board's Ends, and (c) providing data that supports an informed decision by the board including but not limited to clearly articulated information about the following: - A. A clear listing of all proposed fare categories/types and prices, along with supporting information. - B. The fare discounts to be provided for low-income residents and other vulnerable populations and rationale for how residents qualify for fare discounts. - C. The impact of the proposed adjustment on equity among different fare categories. - D. The implication of the proposed fare adjustment on ridership. - E. The implications of the proposed adjustment on the authority's budget and the financial trade-offs required (e.g. tax rate increase/decrease, increased/decreased services, impact on reserve or deficit, etc.). - F. Opportunities that users, residents, Legal Owners, and stakeholders had to provide feedback on the proposed adjustment, the nature of their feedback, and how their feedback has been addressed. - 2.5.12.2 Let the travelling public, residents and businesses be without reasonable advance notice of approved changes to fares.